 What Are the Penalties for a Conviction?

 In a wire fraud case, the amounts taken matter a great deal.
 If the prosecutor alleges that the amount of fraud or theft was under $95,000, the potential jail time would likely increase 2 years.
 If the alleged fraud involved amounts over $500,000, then it's very likely a judge could sentence someone to well over 5 years in prison.

-If you were charged with wire fraud in San Diego, call The Law Office of George Gedulin to discuss your case during a free consultation.
+If you were charged with wire fraud in San Diego, call The Law Office of George Gedulin to discuss your case with our criminal attorney in San Diego during a free consultation.
 We can be reached by phone at (858) 281-4605 or online.